Chair: Timothy J. Cook, PhD

 EDU 577.
 Special Methods for Teaching in the Secondary School.
 3 credits.
 OD

 This course deals with teaching in the secondary school.
 Attention is directed to the selection, organization, and presentation of meaningful materials, as well as assessment of learning.
 The course meets one of the requirements for secondary teacher certification in the disciplines.
 Observation of instructional practice in a school setting integral to the course.
 P: DC; P or CO: EDU 341, and EDU 342 or EDU 551.

 EDU 583.
-Management Practices For Classroom Teachers.
+Facilitating Student Responsibility.
 3 credits.
 FA, SU

 EDU 586.
 Special Topics in Education.
 2-3 credits.
 OD

 Course designed to deal with current theory, research and practices in a specific area, e.g., social studies education.
 Faculty will provide a subtitle and a brief description for inclusion in the "Schedule of Courses."
 P: DC.